-Basic earnings per share is calculated by dividing net earnings for the period attributable to equity owners of the Company by the weighted average number of common shares outstanding during the period.
+Basic (loss) earnings per share is calculated by dividing net (loss) earnings for the year attributable to equity owners of the Company by the weighted average number of common shares outstanding during the year.

-Diluted earnings per share assume the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on the income per share.
+Diluted (loss) earnings per share assume the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on the income per share.
 The treasury stock method is used to determine the dilutive effect of the warrants and share options and the if-converted method is used for convertible debentures.